Sambar Salsa: Cast

 The music director, Taz, makes a cameo appearance as himself.

+Production

+This film marks the debut of Ateesh Randev, who grew up in London and moved to Mumbai to pursue acting.

 Release

+Although this film was shot before Don't Stop Dreaming (2007; also directed by Aditya Raj Kapoor, starring Rishi Kapoor with music by Taz), it was released after that film.

+Critical reception

-The Sunday Times wrote that "It is a worthy project with plenty of potential to examine current British Asian family ties, cultural differences, and the difficulties often face in gaining acceptance to communal and inter-racial love".
+Anil Sinanan, the Bollywood critic of The Sunday Times, wrote that "It is a worthy project with plenty of potential to examine current British Asian family ties, cultural differences, and the difficulties often face in gaining acceptance to communal and inter-racial love".